 The code is available on github.

-This is the first part of the Hello World Project.
 As I’ve been an Atari ST owner since the late 80’s, and still code on my ST occasionally, it was an easy choice to begin with this platform.
 I could write most of this code without looking through documentation, with a few exceptions, like the OS function code number.
-Before I begin to explain the code, I should tell you that this code is not very system friendly.

 Weeks later than I had originally planned, the Amiga OCS is now greeted with a small Hello World sample.
 Since this is my first time coding the Amiga, most of the time was spent on reading various hardware documentation on what registers to set and why.
 As I have somewhat more experience with the Atari ST, I will comment on the difference between the two platforms as well as trying to explain what the Amiga code does.